radhika-radhika/Godaddy-Microbusiness-Density-Forecasting/README.md

 active - The raw count of microbusinesses in the county.
 Not provided for the test set.

 sample_submission.csv
-       A valid sample submission.
+       --A valid sample submission.
 This file will remain unchanged throughout the competition. row_id - An ID code for the row. microbusiness_density - The target variable.

 test.csv
-     Metadata for the submission rows.
+    -- Metadata for the submission rows.
 This file will remain unchanged throughout the competition. row_id - An ID code for the row. cfips - A unique identifier for each county using the Federal Information Processing System.
 The first two digits correspond to the state FIPS code, while the following 3 represent the county. first_day_of_month - The date of the first day of the month.

 revealed_test.csv
-        During the submission period, only the most recent month of data will be used for the public leaderboard.
+        --During the submission period, only the most recent month of data will be used for the public leaderboard.
 Any test set data older than that will be published in revealed_test.csv, closely following the usual data release cycle for the microbusiness report.
         We expect to publish one copy of revealed_test.csv in mid February.
 This file's schema will match train.csv.

 census_starter.csv
-        Examples of useful columns from the Census Bureau's American Community Survey (ACS) at data.census.gov.
+        --Examples of useful columns from the Census Bureau's American Community Survey (ACS) at data.census.gov.
         The percentage fields were derived from the raw counts provided by the ACS.
 All fields have a two year lag to match what information was avaiable at the time a given microbusiness data update was published. pct_bb_[year] - The percentage of households in the county with access to broadband of any type.
 Derived from ACS table B28002: PRESENCE AND TYPES OF INTERNET SUBSCRIPTIONS IN HOUSEHOLD. cfips - The CFIPS code.